codeplaysoftware/SYCL-samples/README.md

 documentation](https://developer.codeplay.com/products/oneapi/nvidia/latest/guides/MPI-guide).
 The documentation refers to the gpu-aware MPI guide for the CUDA backend.

-Building the MPI examples requires the MPI headers and library to be present on the system.
-This demo will be automatically skipped if MPI is not installed or detected and a message saying this will appear in the CMake configuration output.
+Building the MPI-CUDA examples requires the CUDA backend to be enabled and the MPI headers and library to be present on the system.
+This demo will be automatically skipped when not building for the CUDA backend or when MPI is not installed/detected.
+A message saying this will appear in the CMake configuration output.
 Additionally, in order to run the examples, the MPI implementation needs to be CUDA-aware.
 This is only detectable at runtime, so the examples may build fine but crash on execution if the linked MPI library isn't CUDA-aware.